I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 All stated above can determine your choice.
 Of course, there are a lot of budget-friendly email marketing options for those companies who are concerned about cost.

-While there are an endless number of email marketing tools to meet your every need, I’ve made up my mind to focus your attention on 24 of the most popular marketing automation, testing, list building and tracking tools such as OptinMonster, GetResponse, Active Campaign, Contactually, Litmus, Campaign Monitor and others.
+While there are an endless number of email marketing services to meet your every need, I’ve made up my mind to focus your attention on 24 of the most popular marketing automation, testing, list building and tracking tools such as OptinMonster, GetResponse, Active Campaign, Contactually, Litmus, Campaign Monitor and others.

 To make the things a bit easier for you I also grouped them into five categories, based on their level of sophistication, effectiveness, and approach.